Children & Young People Support Worker – Northampton

 Highlight Relevant Experience: In your CV and cover letter, emphasise any previous experience working with children or young people, particularly in contexts related to domestic abuse or support services.
 Use specific examples to demonstrate your impact.

-Showcase Your Skills: Make sure to mention your interpersonal, crisis management, and organisational skills.
-Provide examples of how you've successfully worked within a team and managed caseloads in past roles.
+Showcase Your Skills: Make sure to showcase your interpersonal, crisis management, and organisational skills in your application.
+Provide examples of how you've successfully managed caseloads or collaborated with multi-agency teams.

 How to prepare for a job interview at Total Spectrum